PreemptCordon/design/_internals/monitors.md

+previously called "meters" or "meter decisions"

+monitors evaluate selections & reactions, in the following ways:

+- if delegated users haven't made a selection for a user, notify them to vote manually
+- if reactions are enough to trigger a mod notification, notify mods
+- when the decision time is up, trigger the actions of the option that won

 these are circuitbreakers for issues.
 They're different from discovery (which is per user) and are meant for mods to keep things in control

 - meter decisions do hook into votes & evaluate instantly (like the vote resolver)